 The IT program is offered in partnership with Kapi‘olani Community College (KCC).
 KCC associate’s degree Information Technology Services students as well as students pursuing the Advanced Professional Certificate in IT, who meet UH West O‘ahu admission criteria, are eligible to be admitted to the University.
 KCC students may also be concurrently enrolled in the Bachelor of Applied Science program at UH West O‘ahu.
 The purpose of this degree pathway is to facilitate a smooth transition for students entering KCC or UH West O‘ahu when working toward a bachelor’s degree in IT and other programs.

-Dr. David Pai, Assistant Professor
+Dr. Matthew Chapman, Assistant Professor